UltraMessaging/um_perf/README.md

 the speed of a given thread can be lower than in a host with fewer cores.
 When you are trying to maximize the throughput of a single thread, you may need more hosts with fewer cores each.
-Over-consolidation will lead to failure to achieve the highest throughput.
+Over-consolidation will noticably reduce throughput.

 The creation of virtual machines with small numbers of cores does not solve this issue if the underlying server hardware has low clock frequencies or